WeaselGames/godot_luaAPI/README.md

 While the original purpose of this module was for my own use I understand more may find it useful.
 If a feature is missing that you would like to see feel free to create a [Feature Request](https://github.com/Trey2k/lua/issues/new?assignees=&labels=feature%20request&template=feature_request.md&title=) or submit a PR

-Currently every time lua executes code it will run in its own detached thread.
-This means in order to capture errors from lua you must provide a call back function.
-The reason for this is so a lua thread can execute holding calls without freezing the entire game.
+By default lua executes on its own detached thread.
+If thread saftey is required you can either use mutex locks or disable threading.

+**Default lua libs loaded**
+- base
+- math
+- string
+- table

 Features
 --------------------------------